IBM/app-modernization-coexistence-layer/README.md

 You have created all the required services of CP4D for this code pattern.
 You can read more about CP4D SaaS offering [here](https://www.ibm.com/products/cloud-pak-for-data/as-a-service).

-## 7. Get credentials of PostgreSQL database
+## 7. Get Credentials of PostgreSQL database

 On the CP4D dashboard, click on the hamburger menu and navigate to `Service Instances` under Services.
 Choose the PostgreSQL instance.
 In left side panel, click `Service Credentials` and `New Credential`.
 Provide credentials name and click `Add`.
 The credentials will be created now.
 Make a note of the following values from the credential, these are required to create data connection for DataStage flows.